 Taxonomy: No subspecies are recognized.

 Presumed hybrids with White-faced Ibis (P. chihi) occur with some regularity on the Great Plains, complicating identification (Arterburn and Grzybowski 2003).
 Oswald et al (2019) found weak reproductive isolation between the two species and no selection against hybrids.
-At least 26 such birds have been reported in Nebraska through 2020 (eBird.org) since the first was photographed in Fillmore Co 21-22 May 2004 (Silcock 2004).
-The number of hybrid ibises reported in Nebraska and elsewhere has not kept pace with increases in reports of Glossy Ibis, suggesting hybridization may only occur infrequently (Jorgensen and Silcock 2015) but see Oswald et al (2019), although it is more likely that hybrids and introgressants may be under-reported as observers tend to study these birds less critically as time passes.
-Perhaps this is changing more recently, however: 11 hybrids between Glossy and White-faced Ibis were reported in spring 2020, and only 22 Glossy Ibis.
+At least 30 such birds have been reported in Nebraska through 2020 (eBird.org) since the first was photographed in Fillmore Co 21-22 May 2004 (Silcock 2004).
+The number of hybrid ibises reported in Nebraska and elsewhere has not kept pace with increases in reports of Glossy Ibis, suggesting hybridization may only occur infrequently (Jorgensen and Silcock 2015) but see Oswald et al (2019).
+It is more likely, however, that hybrids and introgressants may be under-reported as observers tend to study these birds less critically as time passes.
+On the other hand, 11 hybrids were reported in spring 2020 along with 22 Glossy Ibis.

 Spring: Apr 15, 17, 17 <<<>>> 26 May, 1, 2 Jun